 Criteria: Expenditures by department should be limited to the amounts appropriated for each by Council and approved in the annual budget.

 Cause: Budgets were not adequately monitored and supplemental appropriations were not made.
 Therefore, budgeted expenditures were exceeded by several departments.

-Effect: The City is not in compliance with the SDCL listed above.
+Effect: The City is not in compliance with the SDCL 9-21-9.